 Primary energy sources are present in nature.
-They include oil , coal , natural gas , firewood or biomass, nuclear fuels, hydropower, wind power, geothermal and solar energy, ordered by its importance of current exploitation.
+They include oil , coal , natural gas , firewood or biomass, nuclear fuels, hydroelectric, wind, geothermal and solar energy, in order of importance of current exploitation.

 On the other hand, secondary energy sources are not directly present in nature and are resources derived from primary sources.
 Secondary sources include, for example, electricity.

-Non-renewable energy sources are energy resources that cannot regenerate or that the consumption rate is higher than that of their regeneration.
+Non-renewable energy sources are energy resources that do not have the capacity for regeneration or whose consumption speed is higher than their regeneration.

 The availability of these sources is currently still quite high and, consequently, the cost relatively low.